pegasus426/poem4astarte/README.md

 ## Suported laguages
 This tool is in initial development for now only italian is available

+## Supported copilots
+This tool is in initial development for now only jan-hq/stealth-v.1.2 is available

 ## Backend
 cd be
 ### frist time italian